 First, I want to debunk some Greek life myths.
 When I was in high school I thought the only way to make friends in college or fit in was to join a sorority.
 Though I have made amazing friends through Pi Phi, some of my best friends are in different sororities or none at all.
 As far as finding friends, a sorority is just like any club or organization; it provides an opportunity to surround yourself with like minded people.

 Secondly, there’s no “better option”.
 As embarrassing as I now think this is, before I got to Baylor I looked up my prospective college on Greek Rank to try to find what the “best house” was — allow me to let you in on a secret, there is no best house.
 There were, of course, better matches for my personality, but that goes for everyone.
-The rush process at Baylor does an amazing job of allowing girls to get to familiarize themselves with the different sororities and find the one that matches them as a person, so don’t base your opinions on what other people think because their opinion is just as subjective as your own.
+The rush process at Baylor does an amazing job of allowing girls to familiarize themselves with the different sororities and find the one that matches them as a person, so don’t base your opinions on what other people think because their opinion is just as subjective as your own.

 Beyond this, your chapter doesn’t define you.
 The bible makes it very clear our identity is not to be found in the world, but to be entirely rooted in Christ.
 It doesn’t matter what organization you are a part of because not only are they all amazing options, but you will be a Child of God regardless of what letters you wear.
 Rush can be stressful, trust me I remember going through it and being worried most of the time, but at the end of the day God’s hand was working through the whole thing.
 You could ask my freshman year roommate and she would tell you how much I overthought rushing compared to how unbothered she was by it.
 I wish I could’ve followed her example and seen that the world would still turn no matter what, and that regardless of what I wanted it would work out either way.
 “And we know that for those who love God all things work together for good, for those who are called according to his purpose,” Romans 8:28.
 It’s okay to be nervous, but I encourage you in those moments to turn to prayer instead of social media; it’s a much better solution, I promise.